 No, Seaspiracy isn’t perfect.
 But it exposes really important realities of the fishing industry that are profoundly and undeniably problematic.
 Tellingly, the film’s most vocal detractors are those who have financial interests in continuing with business as usual.
 Oceana, an ocean-protecting NGO that was interviewed for the film, does not encourage its followers to reduce their seafood consumption.
 Why?
 “Choosing to abstain from consuming seafood is not a realistic choice for the hundreds of millions of people around the world who depend on coastal fisheries – many of whom are also facing poverty, hunger and malnutrition.”
 But hey, they seem to have forgotten that the consumers who are responsible for ocean destruction are not those coastal populations that subsist on small-scale fishing…

 So what do we do?
-Watch Seaspiracy, and get others to watch it.
-There’s a lot more in the documentary that I haven’t mentioned.
+Watch Seaspiracy, watch The End of the Line, get others to watch them.
+There’s a lot more in the documentaries that I haven’t mentioned.
+Educate yourself.

 Then, take a leap.
 Boycott the whole industry.
 There’s really no reason at all to eat aquatic animals, unless you’re part of a community that subsists on local fisheries.
 If you’re reading this email, I’m 99% sure that’s not the case.

 Besides, if the reason you eat fish is for omega-3 fatty acids, read this post that I wrote a couple months back.
 Fish get their DHA from algae, so we can skip the middle-fish and go straight to the source ourselves, or we can get ALA from ground flaxseed.
-It can be that simple, if you want to #bethechange.
+It can be that simple, if you’re willing to be the change.